CarkusL/CenterPoint/README.md

     ),
   ```

-## Centerpoint Pointpillars For TensorRT From ONNX
+## Centerpoint Pointpillars For TensorRT
 see [Readme](./tensorrt/samples/centerpoint)

 ## License